nxp-auto-goldvip/gvip/can-gw/README.rst

    a) Parameter description:

     - | ``-t`` CAN transmit interface -use the values as per CAN-GW configuration.
 For the default CAN-GW configuration provided in GoldVIP, use the values as indicated for each flow(e.g. slow path, fast path, ...) in below sub-chapters
     - | ``-r`` CAN receive interface -use the values as per CAN-GW configuration.
 For the default CAN-GW configuration provided in GoldVIP, use the values as indicated for each flow(e.g. slow path, fast path, ...) in below sub-chapters
     - | ``-i`` id of transmit CAN frame -use the values as per CAN-GW configuration.
 For the default CAN-GW configuration provided in GoldVIP, use the values as indicated for each flow(e.g. slow path, fast path, ...) in below sub-chapters
     - | ``-o`` id of receive CAN frame -use the values as per CAN-GW configuration.
 For the default CAN-GW configuration provided in GoldVIP, use the values as indicated for each flow(e.g. slow path, fast path, ...) in below sub-chapters
     - | ``-s`` CAN frame data size in bytes
-    - | ``-g`` frame gap in milliseconds between two consecutive generated CAN frames, use any integer > 1
+    - | ``-g`` frame gap in milliseconds between two consecutive generated CAN frames, use any integer >= 0
     - | ``-l`` the length of the CAN frames generation session in seconds, use any integer > 1

    b) For slow path:

     - Use the following arguments combinations which match the GoldVIP default configuration for CAN-GW

       | -t can0 -r can1 -i 0 -o 4
-      | -t can1 -r can0 -i 3 -o 2
+      | -t can1 -r can0 -i 2 -o 3

     ex: ``./canperf.sh -t can0 -r can1 -i 0 -o 4 -s 8 -g 10 -l 10``